davidsonfellipe/awesome-wpo/README.md

 * [Socialite.js](http://socialitejs.com/) - Socialite provides a very easy way to implement and activate a plethora of social sharing buttons — any time you wish.
 On document load, on article hover, on any event!
 * [ucss](https://github.com/operasoftware/ucss) - uCSS is made for crawling (large) websites to find unused CSS selectors, but not remove unused CSS.
+* [httpinvoke](https://github.com/jakutis/httpinvoke)- A no-dependencies HTTP client library for browsers and Node.js with a promise-based or Node.js-style callback-based API to progress events, text and binary file upload and download, partial response body, request and response headers, status code

 # Contributing